-- The known record: types of historic properties (submerged and terrestrial archaeological sites, historic structures and buildings, cultural or historic landscapes, traditional cultural properties, and locations possessing religious and/or cultural significance to communities).
+- The known record: types of historic properties (submerged and terrestrial archaeological sites, historic structures and buildings, tribal, cultural or historic landscapes, traditional cultural properties, and locations possessing religious and/or cultural significance to communities).

 - Past and/or ongoing archaeological, historic, and ethnographic investigations used to identify significant properties and communities that have cultural connections to specific properties, landscapes, or exploitation and/or extraction of resources (fisheries, plants, etc.).